jamestharpe/gas-pump-xstate-tutorial/readme.md

 On save, the XState inspection window will refresh to show the four states you just defined.
 The "prepayment" state will be highlighted because it is defined as the "initial" state.

+Make sure to save your work so that it shows up!

 #### 3. Define transitions between states

 To get from one state to another, we define transition events by adding "on" to each state, then specifying an event name and target state in the format `EVENT_NAME: "targetState"`: